Indicate whether each of the following describes a gas, a liquid,... | Channels for Pearson+

 Textbook Question

-Indicate whether each of the following describes a gas, a liquid, or a solid: b.
-The particles in a tank of oxygen are very far apart.
+Indicate whether each of the following describes a gas, a liquid, or a solid: c.
+Helium occupies the entire volume of a balloon.

 Verified Solution